GeroStoewe/plant_friends/README.md

 ## 📸 Sample of Views

-The following screenshots were taken from Android (Pixel 8) and iOS (iPhone 15) simulators.
+The following sample of views were taken from iOS (iPhone 15) and Android (Pixel 8) simulators.

 * Welcome Page: